cedricochet/abeeway_battery/README.md

 Try it out (served from github) [here](https://htmlpreview.github.io/?https://github.com/actility/abeeway_battery/blob/main/abeeway_battery_standalone.html).

-Please note, that you can open the file in a web browser from a local file system even without being served by a web server.
+Please note, that you can open the file in a web browser from a local file system even without using a web server.

 The 'abeeway_battery.html' file uses the separate 'abeeway_battery.js' Node.js module.
 If you want to test the 'abeeway_battery.js' module, use the `node test.js` command.